bcgov/ag-sso-terraform/README.md

-# MoH Keycloak client configuration
+# AG PSSG Common SSO Realm and Client Configuration

-This repository holds Keycloak client configuration files for the Ministry of Health Keycloak instance.
-Developers can open pull requests to change their client configuration.
+This repository holds the keycloak realms and client configuration files for the Ministry of Attorney General and Public Safety Redhat SSO instance.
+Developers can open pull requests to create or change their client or realm configuration.

-## How to update a client configuration
+## How to create or update a client configuration

-1. Get permission from the Access Management Team to make pull requests to this repo.
+1. Get permission from the DIAM Team to make pull requests to this repo.
-2. Create a pull request with your proposed changes to a client configuration file.
+2. Create a pull request with your proposed changes to client configuration file.
 Make sure your changes are [properly formatted](#terraform-format).
-3. An automatic process will compare your changes to the current state of Keycloak.
+3. An automatic process will compare your changes to the current state of Red hat SSO.
 4. A bot will add a comparison report to your pull request.
 5. An Access Management Team member will merge your changes into the `main` branch.
-6. An automatic process will apply your changes to the Keycloak instance.
+6. An automatic process will apply your changes to the Common SSO Red hat instance.

 ## Automation